evacaribbean/JavaConsole-Basics/README.md

-# Basic Java console practices 🎄🎅
+# Basic Java Console Practices 🎄🎅

 Hi!
 This will be a repo with Java console practices that are the basics - first practices.<br>